-As one extreme, you can set the size of your mini-batch to the size of your dataset, in which case, you are back at batch gradient descent.
-On the other hand, you can set the mini-batch size to a single sample per step; in this case, you are using an algorithm called stochastic gradient descent.
+At one extreme, you can set the size of your mini-batch to the size of your dataset, in which case, you're back at batch gradient descent.
+At the other extreme, you can set the mini-batch size to a single sample per step.
+In this case, you're using an algorithm called stochastic gradient descent.